mongodb/specifications/source/sessions/driver-sessions.rst

-2017-09-18 Drivers MUST gossip the cluster time when they see a $clusterTime 2017-09-19 How to safely use initialClusterTime 2017-09-29 Add an exception to the rule that ``KILLCURSORS`` commands always require a session id
+2017-09-18 Drivers MUST gossip the cluster time when they see a $clusterTime 2017-09-19 How to safely use initialClusterTime 2017-09-29 Add an exception to the rule that ``KILLCURSORS`` commands always require a session id 2017-10-03 startSession and endSessions commands MUST be sent to the admin database